-- VTA will work with the cities and other partners to develop an implementation plan for delivering the eight grade separation projects e§gible for 2016 Measure B funds. - There will be two program categories for funds: - Planning - Capital projects
+- VTA will work with the cities and other partners to develop an implementation plan for delivering the eight grade separation projects e§gible for 2016 Measure B funds. - There will be two program categories for funds: - o Planning - o Capital projects

-All project sponsors must apply to the State §190 Grade Separation Program.
+• All project sponsors must apply to the State §190 Grade Separation Program.